 With summer coming to an end its a good opportunity to clear out your old stock and get ready for the busy festive period.
 A great way to do this is to set up a sale within your shop!

 We all want to sell more online, and there are many tried and tested methods to help you do so.
 One of these is showing how well-received your business and products have been before in order to increase trust in your business and improve sales conversion rates.
+A powerful way to promote your company is to use the unbiased testimonials of happy customers.

 Below, social media consultant and coach Rebekah Harriman explains the various ways to get the message across that your customers love you and your products with social proof!